bdcampbell.net

 Looking inside with a blood-typing assembler program

-Of course, as a senior in high school, it was not posh to hang out with the junior year students after school in the computer lab (which had not grown in assets despite the popularity of software being brought in competively).
+Of course, as a senior in high school, it was not cool to hang out with the junior year students after school in the computer lab (which had not grown in assets despite the popularity of software being brought in competively).
 Besides, Advanced Placement credits meant lots of respect of your senior class friends (so, hitting the books was slightly more popular) while cutting down on the cost of college.
-And, spending three years of futility with the same tennis team friends begged for a little more commitment in our last chance season (that is a very sad story to be avoided here).
+And, spending three years of futility with the same tennis team friends begged for a little more commitment in our last chance season (that is a very sad story to be told eslewhere).
 I turned to the city community college to keep the programming experience alive and kicking.
 I forced my best friend to accompany me.
 As a result, I got to program two class projects for the price of one (thanks Dad for paying).
-Building upon the enthusiasm of trying out the paper tape technology that made expensive core memory less relevant, I decided to degrade to punch card technology where each statement in a program was stored on its own three-by-seven inch index card (without the lines, but with little numbers to reflect columns across the card from left to right).
-Everyone had heard of the dreadful shuffle event of humility - when you dropped your cards and got your sequential commands well out of sequence.
+Building upon the enthusiasm of trying out the paper tape technology that made expensive core memory less relevant, I decided to degrade to punch card technology where each statement in a program was stored on its own stored on its own archaic “IBM punch card” where 90 columns of 12 rows of punched holes could store a string of up to 90 characters (without the lines, but with little numbers to reflect columns across the card from left to right).
+Everyone had heard of the dreadful shuffle event of humility - when you dropped your cards and got your commands out of sequence.

 I would like to brag that we only used zeros and ones in that course (and as Dilbert says, some of the zeros didn't even work at times), but instead we used a very effective and concise instruction set with which to create programs out of physical machine instructions (move the data in register x to register y).
 I enjoyed doing that (but nowhere near as much as when I received a much deeper understanding of what I was actually doing in grad school) and found myself competent enough to let myself think I was going to write the program of programs in the course of thirteen weeks time.
 Being competitive with my best friend, I assigned him a simple blood-typing classification and recording database application.
 Sure, I would do the work for him, but it had to be a less impressive product than my own.
 I diligently spent equal time on the two projects, amazed often by how clearly I could see instructions actually doing stuff in the computer in my mind's eye.
 I got overwhelmed by the complexity of my programs of programs.
 I never got to a place worthy of submittal.
 Having done well on the tests, I received a B in the course.
 Having done a nice, clean, implementation of a blood-typing program, John received an A. The surprise was how motivating it was to program when you could actually feel the computer doing the work for you (mind the paper cuts).
 The lesson was iterate, iterate, iterate.
 I could have written a program of usefulness worthy of submittal and then added bells and whistles one by one (removing those that did not jive well with future editions).
 I am not talking software engineering here (though that is a pretty useful perspective as well).
 I am just talking a productive approach to rapid prototyping with extreme programming techniques (or, looking back, I can say that now).